 Writing Colonial Histories Symposium, Hocken Collections, 3 August 2012.
 Convenor: Tony Ballantyne.

-He Reo Wāhine: Māori Women's Voices From the Nineteenth Century (Auckland: Auckland University Press), by Lachy Paterson and Angela Wanhalla.
+He Reo Wāhine: Māori Women's Voices From the Nineteenth Century (Auckland University Press, 2017), by Lachy Paterson and Angela Wanhalla.

-Race, Tea and Colonial Resettlement: Imperial Families, Interrupted (London: Bloomsbury Academic), by Jane McCabe.
+Race, Tea and Colonial Resettlement: Imperial Families, Interrupted (Bloomsbury Academic, 2017), by Jane McCabe.

-Migrant Cross-Cultural Encounters in Asia and the Pacific (New York: Routledge), co-edited by Jacqueline Leckie, Angela McCarthy and Angela Wanhalla.
+Migrant Cross-Cultural Encounters in Asia and the Pacific (Routledge, 2017), co-edited by Jacqueline Leckie, Angela McCarthy and Angela Wanhalla.

-New Perspectives on James Cowan, Special Issue: Journal of New Zealand Studies, 19NS, edited by Annabel Cooper.
+New Perspectives on James Cowan, Special Issue: Journal of New Zealand Studies, 19NS (2015), co-edited by Annabel Cooper and Ariana Tikao.

-Considering Performance in Colonial Culture, Special Issue: Journal of New Zealand Studies, 15NS, edited by Barbara Brookes.
+Considering Performance in Colonial Culture, Special Issue: Journal of New Zealand Studies, 15NS (2013), edited by Barbara Brookes.